reverendbedford/neml2/doc/content/dev/testing.md

 ## Unit tests {#testing-unit-tests}

 A model unit test examines the outputs of a `Model` given a predefined set of inputs.
 Model unit tests can be directly designed using the input file syntax with the `ModelUnitTest` type.
 A variety of checks can be turned on and off based on input file options.
-To list a few: `check_first_derivatives` compares the implemented first order derivatives of the model against finite-differencing results, and the test is marked as passing only if the two derivatives are within tolerances specified with `derivative_abs_tol` and `derivative_rel_tol`; if `check_cuda` is set to `true`, all checks are repeated twice, once on CPU and once on GPU (if available), and pass only if the two evaluations yield same results within tolerances.
+To list a few: `check_first_derivatives` compares the implemented first order derivatives of the model against finite-differencing results, and the test is marked as passing only if the two derivatives are within tolerances specified with `derivative_abs_tol` and `derivative_rel_tol`; if `check_cuda` is set to `true`, all checks are repeated a second time on GPU (if available).

 All input files for model unit tests should be stored inside `tests/unit/models`.
 Every input file with the `.i` extension will be automatically discovered and executed.
 To run all the model unit tests, use the following commands
 ```